BlueGreenMagick/xml-doc/README.md

 - Elements stores reference to its parent element, so traveling up the tree is fast.
 - One of the fastest XML tree-like parser.
 See [#Performance](https://github.com/bluegreenmagick/easy-xml#performance).

+Due to its architecture, you can't exchange nodes or elements between documents.
+If your project modifies multiple xml documents at the same time, this library may not be a good fit.

 ## Example

 ```rust